aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/DriverDialects.md

 - [MysqlDriverDialect](../../aws_advanced_python_wrapper/mysql_driver_dialect.py)
     - This is a dialect that should work with [MySQL Connector/Python](https://github.com/mysql/mysql-connector-python).

-Once the custom driver dialect class has been created, tell the AWS Advanced Python Driver to use it by setting the `custom_dialect` attribute in the `DriverDialectManager` class.
+Once the custom driver dialect class has been created, tell the AWS Advanced Python Wrapper to use it by setting the `custom_dialect` attribute in the `DriverDialectManager` class.
 It is not necessary to set the `wrapper_driver_dialect` parameter.
 See below for an example:

 ```python
 custom_driver_dialect: DriverDialect = CustomDriverDialect()